enterthematrix/toolkit/database/dvd_rental/README.md

 ON Y.film_id = I.film_id;
 ```
 #### 25. Actors and customers whose last name starts with 'A'
-query to return unique names (first_name, last_name) of our customers and actors whose last name starts with letter 'A'.
+Query to return unique names (first_name, last_name) of our customers and actors whose last name starts with letter 'A'.
 ```
 SELECT first_name, last_name
 FROM customer